How to Become a Physician Assistant: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Determining how long it takes to become a Physician Assistant depends entirely on where you start.
-If you are an EMT or Paramedic who already has a Bachelor’s degree, then attaining your Master’s degree may take up to two to three years.
+If you are an EMT or Paramedic who already has a Bachelor’s degree, attaining your Master’s degree may take only two to three years.

 Physician Assistant Required Skills

-Besides the educational and certification requirements, PA’s should exhibit the following skills to achieve success:
+Besides the educational and certification requirements, successful PA’s typically exhibit the following skills:

-- Communication – PA’s work directly with doctors and other medical staff, but they also communicate with patients (some of whom may be anxious, distraught, or in need of education on a procedure or diagnosis).
+- Communication – PA’s work directly with doctors and other medical staff, but they also need to communicate effectively with patients–some of whom may be anxious, distraught, or in need of education on a procedure or diagnosis.

 - Compassion – Physician Assistants treat patients of all ages and who could be suffering from any number of injuries or illnesses.
 A good bedside manner is vital for success.

-- Organization – A PA may be responsible for treating multiple patients, so keeping patient records and test results organized, schedules efficient, and procedures lined up correctly is vital to providing proper care.
+- Organization – A PA is often responsible for treating multiple patients, so keeping patient records and test results organized, schedules efficient, and procedures lined up correctly is vital to providing proper care.

-- Problem Solving – Physician Assistants work directly under a medical doctor, so help is available when needed, but PA’s are still expected to analyze situations, identify problems, and prescribe the best route for solving them.
+- Problem Solving –Physician Assistants work directly under a medical doctor, so help is available when needed, but PA’s are still expected to analyze situations, identify problems, and prescribe the best route for solving them.
+Just like physicians.

-- Emotional Stability – Physician Assistants, like medical doctors, have a lot of responsibility.
-Lives literally hang in the balance, which means that to make it as a Physician Assistant, you must be able to handle the pressure.
+- Emotional Stability –Physician Assistants, like medical doctors, have a lot of responsibility.
+Lives literally hang in the balance, which means that to make it as a Physician Assistant, you have to be able to handle the pressure.

 From EMT to Physician Assistant